isabella232/OctoStyle/_pages/markdown.md

 ## Redirects

-If you delete or rename a file in either the docs or blog repos, you need to add a redirect for that file otherwise publishing will fail.
+If you delete or rename a file in either the docs or blog repos, you must add a redirect for that file otherwise publishing will fail.

 Redirects are added to `docs/redirects.txt` and `blog/redirects.txt` files respectively.